HiroNewf/Resume-Templates/README.md

 ### Template 2
 ![image](https://github.com/HiroNewf/Resume-Templates/assets/64501695/9473b752-e98d-41d0-9142-773199419d23)
 ### Template 3
+I'm not in love with all the white space in this one, but that is probably in large part due to the lack of a Experience section.
+TBH this was probably the worst of the templates that I could have picked to demonstrate how to make a resume without any experience, but ah well, I might update it later... or not.
+Just know that this template will work just fine even if you add an experience section and the other two can also be used without any experience.

 ![image](https://github.com/HiroNewf/Resume-Templates/assets/64501695/c4e3760c-ea54-4377-8bce-aa4eda78328d)
 ## Decent Flow.cv Templates
 > Some of these need a few small modifications to be good